dinesh-1272/Pizza-Sales-Analytics-Dashboard/README.md

 ## Key Features
 - **Developed a comprehensive Pizza Sales Dashboard** using Microsoft Excel and SQL Server.
-- **Analyzed key performance indicators** such as total revenue, average order value, and sales trends by category, size, and time period.
+- **Analyzed key performance indicators** such as total revenue, average order value, and sales trends by category, size, and time.
 - **Created interactive visualizations** to highlight bestselling and least-selling pizzas, optimizing strategic decision-making.

 ## Technologies Used